That Dead Mouse Isn’t a Gift

 We’ve all experienced it, heard the stories or seen it in The Oatmeal cartoons.
 A cat brings her owner a dead mouse or bird, what’s the response?
 “Thanks for the gift, Harriet, but what do I want with a dead bird?
 Hahaha.”
 This is a common misconception.
 Cats are actually teaching YOU how to hunt.
 Here’s the background.

 Cats View You as an Equal

 Cats view you as another cat, like a sibling or a mother.
 And yes, even if you are male, you are a mother.
 Mother cats are responsible for caring for kittens, which is exactly what YOU do.

 Guess what mother cats do?
-Give kittens hunting lessons.
+Teach kittens how to hunt.